FrancoisSchnell/ateliers/html-css.md

 #### 👓 Visual Studio Code (VScode)

 - **provides** : completion, coloration...
-- **extensions** : Github copilot, Livre Preview, Live Server, Python...
+- **extensions** : Github copilot, Live Preview, Live Server, Python...
 - **AI assistant**:
   - create a Github.com account (for free version of copilot and to publish later your webpage)
   - for students and teachers Pro version is also free at : [github.com/education](https://github.com/education)